Apple CarPlay: review, user guide and everything you need to know

 Which cars come with Apple CarPlay?

 As time progresses, more and more car makers are embracing CarPlay technology.
 The first car to use Apple CarPlay was the Ferrari FF, which was revealed at the 2014 Geneva Motor Show.
 Other makers soon followed suit, and today CarPlay is usually bundled together with Android Auto in a car's infotainment package.
-It's quickly becoming standard kit on new cars, although some manufacturers, such as BMW, still charge a pretty penny for it as an optional extra.
+It's quickly becoming standard kit on new cars, although some manufacturers, such as BMW, took their time in offering the tech at no extra cost to the customer.

 If you're not in the market for a new car, then you can also buy aftermarket navigation/audio head units that are pre-loaded with CarPlay – reputable manufacturers such as Alpine, Sony, JVC, Pioneer and Kenwood all offer compatible head units.